nightwatchjs/nightwatch-docs/guide/migrations/from-protractor.md

 ## Getting Started

-Install the Nightwatch Angular schematic to add Nightwatch to your angular project.
+Install the Nightwatch Angular schematic to add Nightwatch to your Angular project.

 ```sh
 ng add @nightwatch/schematics